 Removing Hard Water Rings From Your Toilet

 If you already have rings around the toilet bowl, a couple of popular types of products may just disappoint.
 Bleach and bleach-containing cleansers often make the stains worse or do practically nothing at all depending on the mineral content of your water.
-Something in the chemical reaction can actually make the stain darker of just completely impenetrable to the power of bleach.
+Something in the chemical reaction can actually make the stain darker or completely impenetrable to the power of bleach.

 Some soapy, detergent-based commercial cleaners don't do much more than roll off of the stains and dissolve in the water itself, doing nothing to remove the hard water stains or buildup.
 Even abrasive powders can be a letdown if they aren't backed up with a lot of hard and long scrubbing, and scouring pads or rough brushes can damage toilet surfaces over time.